PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-10-limited-superpowers.md

 tags:
   - psql
 classes: wide
-excerpt: "Using roles in PostgreSQL, it's easy to grant a user superuser privileges that can be invoked when needed, somewhat similar to using the sudo command on a Unix-compatible platform."
+excerpt: "Using roles in PostgreSQL, it's easy to give yourself superuser privileges that can be invoked when needed, somewhat similar to using the sudo command on a Unix-compatible platform."
 header:
   teaser: /assets/teasers/limited-superpowers.jpg
 ---